quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 loss.
 The IMMEDIATE_ACK frame helps mitigate this problem.

 An IMMEDIATE_ACK frame can be useful in other situations as well.
 For example, if a sender wants an immediate RTT measurement or if a sender wants to establish receiver liveness as quickly as possible.
-PING frames (Section 19.2 of {{QUIC-TRANSPORT}}) are ack-eliciting but if a PING frame is sent without an IMMEDIATE_ACK frame, the receiver might not immediately send an ACK based on it local ACK strategy.
+PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) are ack-eliciting but if a PING frame is sent without an IMMEDIATE_ACK frame, the receiver might not immediately send an ACK based on it local ACK strategy.

 An endpoint SHOULD send a packet containing an ACK frame immediately upon receiving an IMMEDIATE_ACK frame.
 An endpoint MAY delay sending an ACK frame